HUMOF: Human Motion Forecasting in Interactive Social Scenes: Methodology

 \subsubsection{Hierarchical Representation for Human-Human Interaction}

-Regarding human-level interactions (Figure~\ref{fig:method}a), when a person engages with others, they are involved in two types of motion: independent motion, such as walking, and interactive motion, such as shaking hands and hugging.
+Regarding human-level interactions (Figure~\ref{fig:method}a), when a person engages with others, they are involved in two types of motion: independent motion, such as walking, and interactive motion, such as approaching a person to converse or adjusting one's path to avoid a collision.
 Therefore, we introduce a self-encoding submodule (Figure~\ref{fig:method}a right) to describe their independent motions and a relation-encoding submodule (Figure~\ref{fig:method}a left) to model their interdependencies.

 \textbf{Self Encoding.} For each interactive person, we encode their motion sequence independently, capturing semantic information specific to his motion, as shown in Figure~\ref{fig:method}(a) right.
 This self-encoding step enables each person’s motion to contribute meaningful social cues.
 Specifically, the motion sequence $\mathcal{Y}^{(k)}$ of $k_{th}$ interactive person is first processed through a motion encoder as described in Section~\ref{sec:single}, obtaining \textbf{joint-level features} in the frequency domain $\tilde{\mathcal{Y}}^{(k)} = \{ \tilde{{\bf y}}_1^{(k)},\cdots, \tilde{{\bf y}}_J^{(k)}\} \in \mathbb{R}^{ J \times C'}$.
 Then a two-layer Transformer processes a learnable body-level feature $\tilde{c}_{body}^{(k)}$ together with the joint-level feature $\tilde{\mathcal{Y}}^{(k)}$.
 Note that \textbf{ body-level feature} $\tilde{c}_{body}^{(k)}$ contains the information from all joints after being passed by the Transformer, serving as the body-level self encoding.
 While the updated joint tokens $\tilde{\mathcal{Y}}^{(k)} = \{ \tilde{{\bf y}}_1^{(k)},\cdots, \tilde{{\bf y}}_J^{(k)}\}$ constitute the joint-level self encoding.